Jmelgar1014/budget-dash/tasks.md

-[]add better error handling to exportData function in transactions page [x]better filtering and order of data in exported csv file [x]need to fix export function(if console log is not printed it wont export) []add confirmation when deleting transactions
+[]add better error handling to exportData function in transactions page [x]better filtering and order of data in exported csv file [x]need to fix export function(if console log is not printed it wont export) [x]add confirmation when deleting transactions
-[x]add toast or alert when successfully deleting transaction or adding transaction []fix transaction type as savings adding to the balance instead of removing from balance []improve skeleton ui to match based off screen size
+[x]add toast or alert when successfully deleting transaction or adding transaction [x]fix transaction type as savings adding to the balance instead of removing from balance []improve skeleton ui to match based off screen size [x]add confirmation when deleting a transaction